Last updated on July 19th, 2019 at 08:22 am

 How to Prescribe Medical Cannabis in Texas

-After DPS approves your application and you create your CURT account, you are legally permitted to prescribe low-THC medical cannabis products to certain patients diagnosed with intractable epilepsy.
+After DPS approves your application and you create your CURT account, you are legally permitted to prescribe low-THC medical cannabis products to certain patients diagnosed with the aforementioned conditions.
 Patients must be permanent residents of Texas.

 You must determine the potential risks associated with prescribing low-THC cannabis to a patient are reasonable in light of the potential benefits to that patient, and then you’re required to register as the prescriber for that patient and submit your diagnosis and treatment plan with the CURT system.